BuonHobo/tesi-triennale/Content/Applying the model at plan time.md

     - Guidelines or automated tools for compiling data could be worked on

 ## Interpreting the parameters
+Just like with the run time application, we're gonna start reinterpreting the risk factors in a way that makes the most sense in the plan time domain.

+Intrinsic risk

 ## Accounting for efficiency

 ## Qualities

+### Advantages

+### Disadvantages

+### Other work